 The Company has recorded the backpay portion of the incentive bonus noted above.
-The balance of the incentive bonuses of \$694,056 and the special options bonuses of \$14.82 million that are were contingent upon a successful initial public offering offering.
-The incentive bonuses have not been record paid in full while the special options bonuses will be recorded when paid.ed.
+The balance of the incentive bonuses of \$694,056 and the special options bonuses of \$14.82 million were contingent upon a successful initial public offering.
+The incentive bonuses have been paid in full while the special options bonuses will be recorded when paid.